A Phase-field Model for Apoptotic Cell Death: A continuum theory for apoptotic processes

-where $f$ is a potential function depending on the phase field $\varphi$, and $\bs{\Sigma}$ is a symmetric positive definite matrix.
-The functional above splits the free energy into a potential function $f$, which may not be convex, and a regularization term depending upon the gradients of the phase fields $\varphi$ and $\sigma$.
+where $f$ is a thermodynamical potential depending on the phase field $\varphi$ and $\bs{\Sigma}$ is a symmetric positive definite matrix.
+The functional above splits the free energy into a thermodynamical potential $f$, which may not be convex, and a regularisation term depending upon the gradients of the phase fields $\varphi$ and $\sigma$.
+The cytotoxic phase field $\sigma$ is not included in the free energy, as this is an external driving force for apoptosis and does not exhibit phase separation.
+Including $\nabla\sigma$ in the free energy acts as a regularisation term for the cytotoxic phase, this enforces diffusion as the main dynamic for the cytotoxic phase, as exhibited by real-world cytotoxic agents.